Review team activities to support useful reports

 Q: Do reports handle stories and substories or tasks and subtasks?

-A: Yes, you can subdivide stories or backlog items as well as tasks, creating a nested hierarchy of both backlog items and tasks.
+A: Yes, you can subdivide stories or backlog items and tasks, creating a nested hierarchy of both backlog items and tasks.
 You can nest items several levels deep.
 If you subdivide a task into subtasks, specify hours only for the subtasks.
 These hours are rolled up as summary values for the parent task and their parent backlog item.
 To correct reports you believe are in error, see Address inaccuracies published for summary values.

 Q: Which reports depend on linking work items?